SVA-SE/FMD_game/README.md

 We need to be able to ask for a clean starting state of the model when the game is started or restarted.
-The following will initialize a model and save its relevant data to a database file "model.mysql":
+The following will initialize a model and save its relevant data to a database file "model.sqlite":

 ```sh
 Rscript -e "game.FMD::init('model.sqlite')"